 The first step in making beautiful sushi rice is choosing the right type of rice to craft your recipe with.
 You should look for short-grain Japanese rice or medium-grain California rice.
 Most times, you will find rice simply labelled sushi rice.
 It may also be called Calrose rice.
 Either option will do the trick!
 Medium or short-grain rice is preferable because it cooks to a stickier consistency than long-grain rice, which is traditionally fluffier and useful in many other dishes.

-HOW TO MAKE SUSHI RICE WITH INSTANT POT
+HOW TO MAKE SUSHI RICE IN INSTANT POT

 Now, let’s learn how to achieve perfectly pressure-cooked sushi rice at home.
 Fortunately, you’ll only need a couple of ingredients to getting started.
 Later, we’ll share some homemade sushi rice recipe ideas for you to make the most of it – no matter your taste, cravings, or dietary preferences.